Wesley16838/frontend_interview/README.md

     MVC stands for Model-View-Controller.
 It is a design pattern which composed of three components.

 - Model: Managing the data for an application
-- View: Displays the model in the UI
+- View: View display model data to the user and also enables them to modify them
-- Controller: Serves as an interface between view & model.
-It is responsible for updating the model when the user manipulates the view
+- Controller: The controller handles the user request and updates the model and returns the appropriate view as a response

 - MVC vs FLUX vs REDUX
   ｜ MVC ｜ FLUX ｜ REDUX ｜